 By compiling the model we configure it for the training.

 The loss function is used to calculate how far the neural network’s guesses are from the actual value.
-For more than two classes we’d use categorical_crossentropy.
+For more than two classes we’d use categorical_crossentropy

 The optimizer parameter tells Keras which optimization algorithm to use during the training.
 This is to update the weights of the neural network after calculating the difference between the predicted and actual values of the model.